-Master of Planning Program
+Master of Urban and Regional Planning Program

 The goal of the program is to produce competent and skilled planning professionals and researchers grounded in critical scholarship and learning.
 There are four objectives.

 To relate knowledge and action through critical study of urban and regional planning theories.
 The School teaches urban and regional planning as a unique body of knowledge and experience, which emphasizes the integration of a number of disciplines and uses that to inform professional action and practice.
 The program provides for continual participation in field studies and planning processes, often in collaboration with public agencies or community groups.
 Furthermore, the compulsory project course and the master's report/thesis provide formal opportunities to link knowledge with action.
 In these pursuits the School emphasizes the development and application of skills needed for professional practice.

 To emphasize multidisciplinary approaches based predominately on social sciences, with some elements of the humanities, sciences, engineering and design disciplines.
 The School takes a multidisciplinary view of methods and pays attention to quantitative as well as qualitative approaches of information gathering and analysis.
 The curriculum is aimed at developing professional excellence in general planning practice and special competence in at least one of three areas of concentration (please see below, "Objective 3").
 A combination of analytical and design skills and decision-making perspectives is emphasized.
 Analytical skills include both conventional statistical methods and computer applications, as well as techniques of market analysis, needs assessment, policy analysis, program evaluation, demographic analysis and participatory approaches in community decision making.
 Design skills include physical analysis, urban design and infrastructure analysis.
 Decision-making perspectives include those of governments, bureaucracies and advocates.
 The School also trains students in negotiation, group processes, consensus building and mediation.